 For a simple hike there were moments where this was a little challenging.
 Mostly in the footwork around the rocky terrain.
 I forgot to charge my Fitbit so I only have an estimate on steps today.
 I would say it was close to 9000 steps to finish the hike.
 I’ll do better next time.

 There is a mix and match of terrains on this trail.
 If you park in the neighborhood then you will start on a paved path before transitioning to a harder packed dirt trail.
 As you get deeper into the canyon you end walking mostly on the top of huge rocks with dirt trail connecting them.
 While not overly difficult footing it is a touch challenging to make sure you don’t take a bad step.

 The entrance to the trail is actually in a neighborhood on Wagon Wheel drive.
 There is no parking lot or restroom facilities.
 I did notice that the end of the trail on the northern side it connected to a trail called Chuck’s Loop and there may have been more parking there.

 Overall I was really surprised with this hike.
 It actually turned out to be more challenging and had better views than I was expecting.
-I think this might be a good hike if you are trying to learn how the cairn system works for navigation.
+This might be a good hike if you are trying to learn how the cairn system works for navigation.
 I got “lost” trying to follow them but when you are walking on the rocks on the top ledge there really is no discernable trail so it is good to follow them.
-I am going to list it as moderate as the footing and trail following are a bit challenging.
+For me this was a moderate hike as the footing and trail following are a bit challenging.

 I have added this hike and all of my hikes to the interactive map section you can find here.
 If you have suggestions for a hike you would like me to try or any other comments feel free to email me at firstname.lastname@example.org or you can follow me at any of the below social media platforms.
 Happy Hiking!